MelEUsher/Profanity_Filter/README.md

 - **Player safety**: Prevent and reduce harm from hate speech, harassment, and other toxic behavior through automated detection
 - **Industry standards**: Follow gaming conventions where profanity is automatically censored
 - **Legal compliance**: There are many proposed regulations about online chat safety, particularly for children
-- **Platform requirements**: Satisfy certification requirements from Nintendo, Microsoft, and Sony
+- **Platform requirements**: Satisfy certification requirements from Nintendo, Microsoft, and Sony.
+Microsoft's requirement is publicly available at [XR-018](https://learn.microsoft.com/en-us/gaming/gdk/docs/store/policies/xr/xr018)

 ### Real-World Constraints
 The production system had to handle: